rybla/experimental-theories/notes/main.md

 ## Unipi Theories `theories/unipi`

+Just a some simple intensional type theories to serve as a sort of baseline.

 ## Noble Theories `theories/noble`

 These are [intensional theories](https://ncatlab.org/nlab/show/intensional+type+theory), where there is only one kind of equality, which combines what is usually separated into judgmental and definitional equalities.